Nausea and vomiting - adults

 Nausea and vomiting may also be early warning signs of more serious medical problems, such as:

 Once you and your doctor find the cause, you will want to know how to treat your nausea or vomiting.
-You may be asked to take medicine, change your diet, or try other things to make you feel better.
+You may need to take medicine, change your diet, or try other things to make you feel better.

 It is very important to keep enough fluids in your body.
 Try drinking frequent, small amounts of clear liquids.

-If you have morning sickness during pregnancy, ask your doctor about the many possible treatments.
+If you have morning sickness during pregnancy, ask your doctor about possible treatments.

 The following may help treat motion sickness: